kdally/fault-tolerant-flight-control-drl/README.md

 ## Background

-Soft Actor-Critic is a reinforcement learning framework proposed in this [paper](https://arxiv.org/abs/1801.01290).
+Soft Actor-Critic is a Deep Reinforcement Learning framework first proposed in this [paper](https://arxiv.org/abs/1801.01290).
 It is used to develop a cascaded coupled-dynamics flight controller that can withstand various types of failures.
 Its structure is shown below.

 <p align="center">
   <img src="assets/control_diagram.svg" width="750"/>